-When an application makes a call to a malloc-like function, the malloc function will first index the lcore_config structure for the calling thread, and determine the NUMA node idea of that thread.
-That is used to index the array of malloc_heap structures, and the heap_alloc () function is called with that heap as parameter, along with the requested size, type and alignment parameters.
+When an application makes a call to a malloc-like function, the malloc function will first index the lcore_config structure for the calling thread, and determine the NUMA node of that thread.
+The NUMA node is used to index the array of malloc_heap structures which is passed as a parameter to the heap_alloc() function, along with the requested size, type, alignment and boundary parameters.